IDSIA/flotta/README.md

 The main component of the framework is the **node**: a [FastAPI](https://fastapi.tiangolo.com/) based application capable of manage, schedule, and execute jobs in a [Ray](https://www.ray.io/) worker.

 The implementation of the distributed network of node have been inspired by the [Apache Spark](https://spark.apache.org/) framework; to interact with the framework, the researchers can use a **workbench** context to create and submit jobs to the distributed network through a node.

-## Why this name?

-* _Fer-De-Lance_ means "Spearhead" in French.
-* It is also a kind of snake of the genus *Bothrops*.
-* Asclepius, the greek divinity of the medicine, had a staff entwined with snakes, which is the symbol of medicine today.
-* Many letters in _Federated Learning_ can also be found in _Fer-De-Lance_.
-* Python _is_ a snake!

 ---